neok/oioi-documentation/docs/calls/station_post.rst

 You have to send one request for each station.
 It is not possible to send multiple stations with one request.

+.. note:: To ensure very high data quality, PlugSurfing manually curates all charging station and connector data.
+          This means that data on the PlugSurfing platform may not correspond 100% to the data you push.

+          Furthermore, PlugSurfing groups stations to simplify access from clients like the PlugSurfing app.
+          As a result, multiple stations you push may show as a single station on the PlugSurfing platform, with all connectors from all individual stations associated to the grouped station.

 Request
 -------